rosie-home/rosie-gateway/docs/softwaresetup.md

 $ chmod 755 /etc/init.d/nodered
 ```

 2. Download [this init.d script](https://gist.github.com/bigmonkeyboy/9962293) for node-red and copy it into the file you created in the last step.
-Alternatively, you can copy the code below
+Alternatively, you can copy the code below.
+If you download the file linked, be sure to
+change the first uncommented line from "USER=pi" to "USER=root."

 ```bash
 #! /bin/sh